What Are Some Popular Chinese Ingredients And Seasonings?

 Doubanjiang, also known as spicy bean paste or broad bean paste, is a pungent and spicy condiment made from fermented broad beans, chili peppers, and soybeans.
 It has a complex and intense flavor, packing a punch of umami, saltiness, and heat.
 Doubanjiang is a key ingredient in many Sichuan and Hunan dishes, such as Mapo tofu and twice-cooked pork.
 Its bold flavor can transform a dish into a fiery and savory delight.

-See also What Is The Role Of Tofu In Chinese Vegetarian Cuisine?
+See also What Are The Unique Ingredients In Chinese Medicinal Cuisine?

 Hoisin Sauce